BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Name**, the **Engine** name, and several buttons for saving, renaming, and reloading.

-Krita's brush settings are stored into the meta data of a 200x200 png(The KPP file), where the image in the png file becomes the preset icon.
-The icon is used everywhere in Krita, and is useful for differentiating brushes in ways that the live preview cannot.
+Krita's brush settings are stored into the metadata of a 200x200 png(The KPP file), where the image in the png file becomes the preset icon.
+This icon is used everywhere in Krita, and is useful for differentiating brushes in ways that the live preview cannot.

 The live preview shows a stroke of the current brush as a little s-curve wiggle, with the pressure being non-existent on the left, and increasing to full pressure as it goes to the right.
-The live preview can thus show the effect of the Pressure, Drawing Angle, Distance, Fade and Fuzzy Dab sensors, but none of the others.
+It can thus show the effect of the Pressure, Drawing Angle, Distance, Fade and Fuzzy Dab sensors, but none of the others.
 For some brush engines it cannot show anything.
-For the color smudge, filter brush and clone tool, it shows a alternating line pattern because these brush engines use the pixels already on canvas to change their effect.
+For the color smudge, filter brush and clone tool, it shows an alternating line pattern because these brush engines use the pixels already on canvas to change their effect.

 After the preset name, there's a button for **renaming** the brush.
 This will save the brush as a new brush and blacklist the previous name.